 With an internally-geared hub, the gears are inside the hub of the bike (where the spokes meet in the center of the wheel), so they are MUCH less likely to get damaged and require very little maintenance.
 On the outside of the rear axle, there is a small component (the bell crank unit) that tells the hub which gear to be in, but it is protected by a cage.

 Shifting an internally-geared hub is very easy and straightforward.
 Kids simply twist the inner portion of the right handlebar grip either forward or backward.
 With only three gears to choose from, we found our younger testers prefer the simplicity of 3 gears versus getting lost in 6 or 7 gears.
 As an added bonus, unlike traditional shifting systems on bikes, kids can shift an internally-geared hub at any time, even while the bike is at rest, without worrying about causing the derailleur to get out of alignment.

-The shifters on the ByK 350x3i have a viewing window which visually shows a 1, 2 or 3 so that kids can easily tell which gear they are in.
+The shifters on the ByK 350x3i have a viewing window that visually shows a 1, 2, or 3 so that kids can easily tell which gear they are in.
 The window on the shifter, unfortunately, did crack during a crash but the damage was only on the surface and did not affect the shifter’s performance.

 Additionally, our testers found the window view shifter hard to read due to the glare from the sun.
 As a result, they preferred a standard view shifter, like that found on the Priority.

 The ByK comes with dual-hand brakes as well as a coaster brake.
 While the coaster brake would normally be duplicative, we found it to be necessary as the handbrakes on the ByK were challenging to use for our 4 and 6-year-old testers.
 The main issue is that the placement of the shifter causes the brake lever to be set further in on the handlebars.